intranda/goobi-plugin-workflow-file-upload-process-creation/README.md

-# Goobi Workflow Plugin: goobi-plugin-workflow-lecosUpload
+# Goobi Workflow Plugin: goobi-plugin-workflow-fileupload-processcreation

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This is the LecosUpload Goobi workflow plugin.
-A description for this plugin is still missing.
+This is a Goobi workflow plugin for the upload of multiple files to allow an automatic process creation based on the the uploaded files.
+Files with similar names are used to create basic Goobi processes and assign these files to it.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.